jarmelio/fps-booster/README.md

 ![image](https://github.com/jarmelio/fps-booster/assets/143315727/9771fd4e-a05e-41a3-ab99-c8415d758d28)

-6. click on the "start fps booster" button or the green one
+6. click on the boost fps button

 7. and boom congrats the fps booster is now working